Fourth Crusade: Contemporary opposition to the sack of Constantinople

 Deceitful Rome, avarice ensnares you, so that you shear the wool of your sheep too much.
 May the Holy Ghost, who takes on human flesh, hear my prayer and break your beak, O Rome!
 You will never have a truce with me because you are false and perfidious with us and the Greeks ...
 Rome, you do little harm to the Saracens, but you massacre Greeks and Latins.
 In hell-fire and ruin you have your seat, Rome.

-However, Pope Innocent III also opposed the sack; he neither sanctioned it nor knew about it.
+Innocent III also opposed the sack; he neither sanctioned it nor knew about it.
 Innocent III had forbidden the Crusaders to attack the Byzantine Empire, instructing the leader, Boniface of Montferrat, that "The crusade must not attack Christians, but should proceed as quickly as possible to the Holy Land".
 When he found out about the events he wrote two angry letters addressed to Boniface.
 One of them reads:

 How will the Greek Church... return to ecclesiastical unity and devotion to the Apostolic See, a church which has seen in the Latins nothing except an example of affliction and the works of Hell, so that now it rightly detests them more than dogs?...
 It was not enough for them [the Latins] to empty the imperial treasuries and to plunder the spoils of princes and lesser folk, but rather they extended their hands to church treasuries and, what was more serious, to their possessions, even ripping away silver tablets from altars and breaking them into pieces among themselves, violating sacristies and crosses, and carrying away relics.

 Historian Robert Lee Wolff interprets the two letters from Innocent III as a sign of the Pope's "early spirit of understanding for the Greeks".

 Only one contemporary Arab-Muslim historian, Ibn al-Athir, provided a detailed report of the sack of Constantinople by the Crusaders.
 It struck him as "an atrocity in its scale of rapine, slaughter and wanton destruction of centuries of classical and Christian civilisation".